getdirty75/asymetrics/src/articles/dumbanengue.md

 <br />

 ###### You know something crazy is cooking when dj [Fresh Nunas](https://www.mixcloud.com/deadfresh/) is behind it!

-Coming to the help of fellow countryman multi-talented artist [Ricardo Pinto Jorge](https://www.instagram.com/ricardopintojorge/), the Brussels-based dj and Maputo artist used their network spanning everywhere between Bangui and Panama, via Niamey and Havana, to launch a weekly online artistic market, dubbed [Dumbanengue](https://www.facebook.com/operacao.producao.7) after the informal markets that span all around Mozambique; and with Spanglish, Portuñol, and Franglais as official languages, the event sounded like something I could not miss.
+Coming to the help of fellow countryman & multi-talented artist **[Ricardo Pinto Jorge](https://www.instagram.com/ricardopintojorge/),** The Brussels-based dj and Maputo artist used their network spannig everywhere between Bangui and Panama, via Niamey and Havana, to launch a weekly online artistic market, dubbed [Dumbanengue](https://www.facebook.com/operacao.producao.7) after the informal markets than span around Mozambique; and with Spanglish, Portuñol, and Franglais as official languages, the event sounded like something I could not miss.

 Since its inception, the market saw exciting things like New York don dada [Nickodemus](https://soundcloud.com/nickodemusnyc) rocking a hyper diverse crowd, with people sipping champagne in a pool somewhere in Europe while a dreadman was lighting up on an African rooftop, Mozambican painters displaying their art via sharescreen, lauded by Panamanian djs and curious Rwandans and Cubans; R&B newcomer [Tayra](https://soundcloud.com/tayra-alline) spoke about her chemical engineering studies, and contemporary Nigerian musician [Ade Bantu](https://en.wikipedia.org/wiki/Ad%C3%A9_Bantu) told anecdotes of working with [Fela Kuti](https://en.wikipedia.org/wiki/Fela_Kuti) & [Tony Allen](https://en.wikipedia.org/wiki/Tony_Allen_(musician)).